This Month's Featured Research About Arthritis Pain... Sciatica Pain Information & Pain Treatment from The Pain Advisory Board...

-There is no single treatment applicables to everyone suffering from arthritis-pain.
+There is no single treatment applicable to everyone suffering from arthritis-pain.
 Your doctor will develop a management plan targeted for you and designed to minimize your specific pain and improve the function of your joints.
-There are severfal arthritic treatments which may offer short-term pain relief.
+There are several arthritic treatments which may offer short-term pain relief.

 Non-Prescription Meds for Arthritis Pain Treatment --- Because people with osteoarthritis have little inflammation, pain relievers like the benefits from an ibuprofen regimen, can be effective in relieving arthritis-pain.
 Patients with rheumatoid arthritis generally have pain caused by inflammation and often may get pain relief benefits from starting an aspirin regimen, or other non-steroid anti-inflammatory drugs, such as Advil, for example.

 Heat and Cold Pain Treatment Methods --- The decision to use either heat or cold for arthritis pain depends on the type of arthritis and should be discussed with your doctor or physical therapist.
-Moist heat, such as a warm bath or shower, or dry heat, such as a heating pad, placed on the painful area of the joint for about 15-minutes which may help the pain.
-An ice pack wrapped in a towel and placed on the painful area for about 20-minutes may help to reduce swelling and help the pain.
-However, if you have blood circulation issues, cold-packs are not recommended.
+Moist heat, such as a warm bath or shower, or dry heat, such as a heating pad, placed on the painful area of the joint for about 15-20 minutes which may offer some pain relief.

 Joint protection; A splint or a brace used to allow joints to rest and protect them from injury can be helpful.
 Your physician or physical therapist can make recommendations.